- Heart disease is the leading cause of death for both men and women.

 It's important to be aware of risk factors you can’t control because you may be able to monitor their effects.

-Age and Gender
+Age and gender

-For some ethnicities, the risk of heart disease is higher than for other ethnicities.
-According to the U.S. Department of Health and Human Services Office of Minority Health (OMH), in 2009, African American men and women in the United States were 30 percent more likely to die of heart disease, including coronary artery disease, than white men.
-Whites have a significantly higher death rate from heart disease than American Indians and Alaska natives.
+The risk of heart disease is higher than for some ethnicities than others.
+According to the U.S. Department of Health and Human Services Office of Minority Health (OMH), African-American men and women in the United States were 30 percent more likely to die of heart disease, including CAD, than non-Hispanic white men and women in 2010.
+White men and women have a significantly higher rate of death from heart disease than American Indians and Alaska Natives, according to the OMH.

 The increased risk of heart disease in some ethnicities is associated with increased rates of high blood pressure, obesity, and diabetes.